Semantic Erosion

 Human-Made Art and Origin Stability

-Human-Made Art preserves deterministic physical trace and embodied authorship.
+Human-Made Art preserves deterministic physical trace.

 See: